-Cooperation is suspect, except that the majority must cooperate so that the investors and corporate elites may compete and profit in the global market they've created.
+Cooperation is suspect, except that the majority of us must cooperate so that the investors and corporate elites may compete and profit in the global market they've created.
 The rest of us must be satisfied to win less than average, so that job creators can be rewarded [with enough more than average] for allowing us to work for them in their wealth producing industries.
 These are the common sense family values we've learned to revere.
 They define the economy.

-The provision of the sustenance of the Human Race is merely one agency by which corporations, businesses and investors thrive.
+The provision of the sustenance of the Human Race is merely one agency by which corporations, businesses and investors profit.
 The manifest reason for the existence of an economy is the enrichment of the elite ruling class of über individuals by any and all means that they can devise.
+Any attempt to tax the grand global corporations, in proportion to the wealth they extract from the people/community, is intolerable.
+To regulate the operations of the ruling class plutocrats is a threat to the freedom of the common man.
+Just ask any base conservative/libertarian.
+They identify with their betters and know that makes them better than you.

 Conservative economists and politicians tell us that if interest rates (the profits of investors) are too low, there's danger of inflation.
-They also tell us unions of employees, who bargain for living wages and benefits, create inflation.
+They also tell us unions of employees, who bargain for living wages, working conditions and benefits, create inflation.
 Fewer now say that the market is self correcting and needs no regulation.
 Many more still believe that consumers must be encouraged to consume, so that the investors [mostly you and me who invest mostly in our small businesses] can continue to prosper and we can all win.
 Because of the low wages required for increased corporate competitiveness and profits, we must buy with borrowed money, just like the small businesses must borrow from the large financial concerns to keep afloat.
 It also means that at least 90% of us have no money to save or invest.
 Don't be too concerned about the private debt required to sustain the economy and which increases the profits and wealth of lenders.
-Worry instead that the government is spending too much money on needy people through entitlements.
-Don't think about where all the money is, how it got there or about the recipients of the interest on public and private debt, from whom we must borrow to survive.
+Worry instead that the government is spending too much money on needy people through entitlements and welfare.
+Don't think about where all the money really is, how it got there or about the recipients of the interest on public and private debt, from whom we must borrow to survive.

 Lefty and his friend, Cabeza Caliente, were an unusual pair of American dreamers Lefty, a computer scientist, had been downsized when his job went to the Pacific Rim, where technical professionals worked for much less money at Microsoft's outsourced production facility among many others.
 Cabeza's position as an electronics engineer had succumbed to the insourcing of an H1b visa recruit, whose lower wage was so much more competitive in the global market environment.
-Both were in their late fifties and had been unable to find new places among the ten percent or less that still have middle class incomes and some positive net worth.
-The official statistics say that only 77 percent of us live from paycheck to paycheck.
-It looks worse from the bottom.
+He'd cut his asking price but was still unable to get hired.
+A foreigner with a visa is more easily intimidated.